Locorotondo – Apulia’s prettiest village

 By Bus

-Public transportation in Puglia is achievable, but you should prepare for a slower trip.
+Puglia public transportation is achievable, but you should prepare for a slower trip.
 The good side is that Locorotondo has good connections with Bari, Puglia’s capital.
 Buses regularly leave from Bari Largo Sorrentino Station, head to Martina Franca, and take about one hour and 20 minutes to get to Locorotondo (Check here for more info)

 There are no direct trains from Bari to Locorotondo (you’d have to take a bus and train).